-After mixing, make sure that your Gouache has a creamy consistency that drops off slowly from your brush tip, and when it’s sticking to your brush, you’ll know it’s too thick.
+After mixing, make sure that your gouache has a creamy consistency that drops off slowly from your brush tip, but when it’s sticking to your brush, you’ll know it’s too thick and need more water.

 If you’re painting over a rough surface like wood or raw canvas, it is better to prime it with gesso.
-Gesso helps even the surface and get smoother coverage.
+Gesso helps even the surface and gets smoother coverage.

 2. How to Thin Gouache Well

 Gouache Paint is known for its opaque and solid colors, and because they are made that way, you may not realize that it is too thick immediately.

-Now, to recognize that your paint is too thick for consistency, scoop an ample amount using your brush, and if the paint sticks to your brush and hard to spread around, you will need to dilute it a little with water.
+Now, to recognize that your paint has a thick consistency, scoop an ample amount using your brush, and if the paint sticks to your brush and is hard to spread around, you will need to dilute it a little with water.

 If you notice that the surface of our mixing palette is visible, it means you have over-diluted it with water, creating a transparent finish.

 3. Learning Different Techniques

-Even though gouache paint offers unlimited creative possibilities, learning some of the most common gouache painting techniques might be extremely helpful.
+Even though gouache paint offers great creative possibilities, learning some of the most basic gouache painting techniques might be extremely helpful in understanding the medium.
 Some of the best to try are as follows: